 FN2 Type R Has Lots of Enjoyable Characteristics

-Even if we do not want to admit it, most of us who buy or want to buy performance cars is because we want to enjoy driving.
+Even if we do not want to admit it, most of us who buy or want to buy performance cars are because we want to enjoy driving.
 One thing the Honda Civic Type R FN2 will provide without fail is shameless enjoyment throughout its lifetime.

 A big part of this can be attributed to the level of refinement of this car.
 The steering wheel is perfectly weighted which allows you to do quick movements or hard cornering with equal ease.